A Look Into: CSS3 2D Transformations

 }

-The snippet above will move the element just to the right for 100px, because we are zeroing the Y-axis.
-Then, if we want to move the element to the left, we only need to set the X-axis in negative, as follows:
+The snippet above moves the element 100px to the right, as the Y-axis is zeroed.
+To move the element to the left, set the X-axis to a negative value, as follows:

 div {